 How fast do electric unicycles go?

 In general, EUCs are like any other form of transportation, and there is a wide variety of performance envelopes in the EUC world.
-At the time of this writing, the fastest EUC out there is the Veteran Sherman.
+At the time of this writing, the fastest EUC out there was the Veteran Sherman.
 This EUC can exceed 45 MPH/70 KPH.
 At the present time, this is the top end of the EUC world.

 The average top speed of higher-end EUCs is about 31 MPH/50 KPH.
 But there is an explanation needed here.
 The average EUC rider will not want to do these extreme speeds.
 Commuters notice that the golden band for riding is somewhere between 18 MPH/30 KPH and 24 MPH/38 KPH.
 This is the speed at which most people will feel comfortable at longer distances.

-As well, the SCV or sensor-controlled vehicle, which is what an EUC is, detects when the rider is off-balance and accelerates or decelerates to keep that rider in balance.
+Also, the SCV, or sensor-controlled vehicle, which is what an EUC is, detects when the rider is off-balance and accelerates or decelerates to keep that rider in balance.
 (Weight shifting).
 At the vehicle’s top speed, the motor is very close to its maximum power output.
 This means hitting an unexpected hill or something similar could cause the EUC to need more power than the motor can deliver in order to maintain balance, When this happens, the wheel will lose balance and throw the rider.
 For this reason, it is not a good idea to ride EUCs at their maximum speed.

 Q. Do electric unicycles require maintenance?

 Any vehicle requires maintenance.
-However, the amount of maintenance of the EU says is very small.
+However, the amount of maintenance the EU says is very small.
 In most cases, it involves a simple observation of the machine, combined with an inspection of the tire and tire pressure.

-EUC’s have two places where usage wear is a problem.
+EUCs have two places where usage wear is a problem.
 The first is in the battery as all lithium batteries have a limited life.
 However, these batteries are easily replaced by the user if the user possesses simple engineering skills.
 The other place to be affected by usage wear would be the tire and motor assembly.
 The tire will wear similar to a bicycle tire and the user can expect the tire to last a similar time frame.
-After the tire, there are the internal wheel bearings which support all the weight and the spinning of the wheel.
+After the tire, there are the internal wheel bearings that support all the weight and the spinning of the wheel.
 These are an integral part of the motor assembly and are easily replaced for a small amount of money.
-You should expect these to last at least 5000 miles/ 8000 kilometres
+You should expect these to last at least 5000 miles/ 8000 kilometers

 Q. How many miles can an electric unicycle last?